 It was said that there were large trumpet-shaped receptacles outside the Temple in Jerusalem into which people could drop their offerings.

 Remember that they only used coins on those days.
-They did not have checks, envelopes or faith direct system where church contributions are automatically deducted from credit cards.
+They did not have checks, envelopes or on-line giving system!

 Those making vast offerings of coins could draw attention to themselves by the noise of the clacking of the coins when they were dropped in the receptacles.

 In contrast, the offering of the widow, which were two thin copper coins wouldn’t have been noticed by anyone.

 Despite her poverty, the widow lived a grateful and blessed life, which was manifested by her act of generosity to God.
 The widow was in a difficult circumstance.
 She had lost her husband.
 She was carrying a heavy burden.
 Widows had no inheritance rights in ancient Israel.

 Women could not work, so widows relied on their children, male relatives, and charity.
 The widow could choose to be bitter and sad.
 But she chose to be grateful.

 Grateful and thankful people think about the tremendous gifts in life despite their circumstances.
 They do not think about what they are missing.
 They are grateful for what they have.

 In the silence of her heart, the widow might have said, “Thank you Lord I still have my life and thank you Lord that I am here in the Temple to praise you and offer my gifts to you.”
 By being grateful, she moved from being bitter to being glad, from being discouraged to being hopeful, from scarcity to sufficiency.